 There are a wide range of methods that most supply chain managers utilize in establishing their pricing strategy — some more effective than others.
 Below we’ll examine two of the most common methods, and outline the signs that it might be time to look beyond them.

-As the go-to application for many supply chain managers, spreadsheet software like Excel and Google Sheets is a common sight in supply chain and logistics management departments at companies both large and small.
+As the go-to application for more than two-thirds of supply chain managers, spreadsheet software like Excel and Google Sheets is a common sight in supply chain and logistics management departments at companies both large and small.
 And it’s not hard to understand why.
 It’s low cost, easy to use, versatile, and universally available, and can accomplish quite a bit.

 How do you know if it’s time to move on?